MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase4.md

     - If AzureRMSLicensingEnabled is set to **True**, no further configuration is needed for this step.

-    - If AzureRMSLicensingEnabled is set **False**, run the commands in [Set up new Office 365 Message Encryption capabilities built on top of Azure Information Protection](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e).
+    - If AzureRMSLicensingEnabled is set **False**, run `Set-IRMConfiguration -AzureRMSLicensingEnabled $true' and then use the verification steps from [Set up new Office 365 Message Encryption capabilities built on top of Azure Information Protection](https://support.office.com/article/7ff0c040-b25c-4378-9904-b1b50210d00e) to confirm that Exchange Online is now ready to use the Azure Rights Management service for email protection.

 ## Step 9.
 Configure IRM integration for Exchange Server and SharePoint Server